Open Now — 24/7 Plumbing

 Step 1

-If you’re working with a sink, ensure there is enough water to cover the rubber cup of the sink plunger.
+If you’re working with a sink, ensure enough water to cover the rubber cup of the sink plunger.
 For a toilet, the flange plunger should also be submerged in enough water to create a seal inside the toilet bowl.

 Step 2